 President and CEO

 Andrew Spindler has led FSVC and overseen its work since 1993.
 He was previously a Senior Vice President at the Federal Reserve Bank of New York, where he helped develop the first international risk-based capital standards and served on the Basel Supervisors Committee.
-He spent earlier periods of his career in international banking and at The Brookings Institution.
+He spent earlier periods of his career in international banking and at the Brookings Institution.
 He has served since 2004 as a member of the Board of the Dubai Financial Services Authority, the supervisory authority for the Dubai International Financial Center.

 Stephen H. Axilrod

 As a global economic consultant, Stephen Axilrod focuses mainly on monetary policy.
 Mr. Axilrod previously served as Staff Director for Monetary and Financial Policy and Staff Director and Secretary of the Federal Open Market Committee at the Board of Governors of the U.S. Federal Reserve System.
-He currently serves as the Chair of FSVC’s Audit Committee.
+He currently serves as the Chairman of FSVC’s Audit Committee.

 Robert L. Clarke